How to install Odoo CRM on VPS (Debian)?

 Applications can be found in virtually any field: from collecting research and calculating forecasts (the agent can run data analysis via Python and visualize the results) to supporting digital "colleagues" who assist in marketing, HR, sales, and more.
 The agent performs all these tasks autonomously, "retrieving" additional information from external systems as needed and generating a final conclusion or report.

-Using the tool n8n You can visually construct the AI agent's workflow: the diagram launches an "AI Agent" node, which communicates with messengers, databases, and other services via an API.
+Using the tool n8n (read also: How to install n8n on VPS?)
+You can visually construct the AI agent's workflow: the diagram launches an "AI Agent" node, which communicates with messengers, databases, and other services via an API.

 Services and APIs for AI Agents